})

 How can the location of a construction site affect its security needs?

-The security needs of a construction site can vary based on its location; sites in high-crime areas may require more stringent security measures compared to those in lower-risk zones.
+The security needs of a construction site vary based on its location.
+Sites in high-crime areas may require more stringent security measures—such as taller fencing, enhanced entry control, and 24/7 CCTV monitoring—compared to those in lower-risk zones, where standard measures may suffice.

 What tools can be used to evaluate vulnerabilities on construction sites?